If we do our [research] well, reality will appear even more unstable, complex, and disorderly than it does now.

 The Root Cause Research Center (RCRC) is a platform on which grassroots leaders, impacted community members, and liberation seeking people may stand, speak, co-create, and gather.
 In order to defend and extend our human rights both online and offline, and foster a culture of accountability, transparency, veneration, belonging, and freedom, we have written this comprehensive data policy to govern our practices.
 This policy was generated after consulting several resources on data equity and design justice.
 We also took notice of data policies that upheld a strong agenda for human rights and that reflected the digital future that we would like to see.
 Please see our Data Accountability resources page for more information and to get a list of resources used to develop these policies and practices.

 As a grassroots-led research platform, our number one priority in planning research projects, events, incubators, etc, is to ensure that we take all necessary and appropriate steps to protect vulnerable and at risk groups.
 We are committed to creating and maintaining both brave and safe spaces for dialogue and debate that individuals may participate in without fear of intimidation or threat of reprisal.
 As an organization that leans into transformative justice and that sees conflict as both inevitable as well as a source of creativity, we aim to protect individual human rights.
-Though institutions have the right to report any issues they have when interacting with people or information on our platform, we recognize that not all conflict is harm and that institutions have a critical difference from individuals.
+Though institutions have the right to report any issues they have when interacting with people or information on our platform, we recognize that not all conflict is harm and that institutions critically differ from individuals.
 Of these differences, power is the most important to highlight, which is why we prioritize protecting vulnerable, marginalized, and/or disenfranchised groups.
+We also recognize that, while many impacted people may exist in institutional spaces, those spaces provide access to material resources that people outside of institutions lack.
+It is because of power dynamics and access to material resources that RCRC elevates non-institutional people in our work.
+It is not an indictment of individuals who happen to work in those institutions.

 Below are some important considerations and processes that we have developed to ensure that RCRC is a space that is both inclusive and safe for individuals both on and offline.